Ä¢¹½Ö±²¥

 After completing a simple application process, Ä¢¹½Ö±²¥ Nominating Committee applicants should attend their regional caucus at the Ä¢¹½Ö±²¥ annual meeting.

-Committee members elected in the caucuses will participate in a day of virtual orientation in January and a two-day in-person session at Ä¢¹½Ö±²¥ headquarters in Inver Grove Heights, Minn., to interview, assess and recommend Director candidates.
+Committee members elected in the caucuses will participate in a day of virtual orientation in January and a three-day in-person session at Ä¢¹½Ö±²¥ headquarters in Inver Grove Heights, Minn., to interview, assess and recommend Director candidates.

 Committee members will attend the following year’s annual meeting to participate in governance and policy discussions and nominate recommended Director candidates in their regional caucuses.